davidenascivera/stonefish_bluerov2/README.md

 ### Option A: Docker

-The `Dockerfile` in the repo root builds Stonefish, stonefish_ros2, and this bridge into one image.
-It does **not** include ArduPilot SITL, so run that on the host, or in a separate container; `sim_vehicle.py` and the simulator only need to reach each other over the network.
+The `Dockerfile` in the repo root builds Stonefish, stonefish_ros2, and this bridge into one image, but that's only the simulator side.
+You'll still need ROS2 (for MAVROS), QGroundControl, and ArduPilot SITL installed on the host;
+see [Running the simulation](#running-the-simulation) below for the actual commands.

 Build:
 ```bash